fhdsl/NIH_Data_Sharing/docs/04-writing_a_DMS_plan.md

 ### List where the data will be shared

-☑️  Describe the repositories for sharing the scientific data, as well as the metadata.
+:ballot_box_with_check: Describe the repositories for sharing the scientific data, as well as the metadata.

 ### Methods to make scientific data findable and identifiable

-☑️  Describe what you will do to make the data more findable and identifiable.
+:ballot_box_with_check: Describe what you will do to make the data more findable and identifiable.

 - _For example, you could use a persistent unique identifier (PID) or other standard indexing tool.
 [Zenodo](https://zenodo.org/) can be a useful option for creating digital object identifiers (DOIs)._

 ### Timeline of scientific data sharing

-☑️  Describe when the scientific data will be made available to others.
+:ballot_box_with_check: Describe when the scientific data will be made available to others.

 - _Recall that data must be shared no later than the time of publication of findings or the end of the award (whatever comes first), however the NIH encourages th the data be shared as early as possible._
 - _Renewals can have an updated DMS plan with a different timeline, but if not approved must use previous DMS date._
 - _No cost extension also allows for more time._
 - _NIH encourages that data be made available as early as possible._

-☑️  Describe how long data will be available to others.
+:ballot_box_with_check: Describe how long data will be available to others.

 - _There is no requirement for how long need to be available, however, note that journals may have requirements and the NIH encourages that data be made available for as long as the data is anticipated to be useful.
 Furthermore, [Per Section 8.4.2 of the NIH Grants Policy Statement](https://grants.nih.gov/grants/policy/nihgps/html5/section_8/8.4.2_record_retention_and_access.htm), grantee institutions are required to keep data for 3 years following closeout of a grant or contract agreement.
 Additionally, specific awards may have their own requirements._

-☑️  Describe any differences in timelines for different datasets.
+:ballot_box_with_check: Describe any differences in timelines for different datasets.

 ## Access and Reuse Considerations

 Describe how you considered various factors that may influence data access or hinder your ability to share the data including:
 &nbsp;

-☑️  Describe type of informed consent was used or will be used to gather the data.
+:ballot_box_with_check: Describe type of informed consent was used or will be used to gather the data.

 - _NIH expects informed consent for de-identified cell lines or clinical specimens as well (even if the research does not meet the definition of "human subjects research" under the Common Rule for all data derived from such specimens after January 25th, 2015, the effective date of the [GDS policy](https://sharing.nih.gov/genomic-data-sharing-policy/about-genomic-data-sharing/gds-policy-overview)._

-☑️  Describe if access to data related to human subjects will be controlled and how the privacy, rights and confidentiality of these participants will be protected (for example, de-identification methods).
+:ballot_box_with_check: Describe if access to data related to human subjects will be controlled and how the privacy, rights and confidentiality of these participants will be protected (for example, de-identification methods).
 &nbsp;

-☑️  Ensure privacy and confidentiality protections consistent with applicable federal, Tribal, state, and local laws, regulations, and policies.
+:ballot_box_with_check: Ensure privacy and confidentiality protections consistent with applicable federal, Tribal, state, and local laws, regulations, and policies.
 &nbsp;

-☑️  Describe any restrictions imposed by federal, Tribal, or state laws, regulations, or policies, or existing or anticipated agreements.
+:ballot_box_with_check: Describe any restrictions imposed by federal, Tribal, or state laws, regulations, or policies, or existing or anticipated agreements.
 &nbsp;

-☑️  Describe any other relevant data sharing policies.
+:ballot_box_with_check: Describe any other relevant data sharing policies.

 - _An example could be the [Genomic Data Sharing (GDS) policy](https://sharing.nih.gov/genomic-data-sharing-policy/about-genomic-data-sharing/gds-policy-overview)._

 - _If indeed the data requires compliance with the GDS policy, researchers should indicate if the study should be designated as ["sensitive"](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-19-023.html)._

-☑️ Describe any reasons that will limit data sharing (including legal, ethical, or technical concerns, as well as [Institutional Certification](https://sharing.nih.gov/genomic-data-sharing-policy/institutional-certifications/about-institutional-certifications) limitations).
+:ballot_box_with_check: Describe any reasons that will limit data sharing (including legal, ethical, or technical concerns, as well as [Institutional Certification](https://sharing.nih.gov/genomic-data-sharing-policy/institutional-certifications/about-institutional-certifications) limitations).
 &nbsp;

 - _Other sharing limitations:_